-Following his graduation, Stechesen worked for the Winnipeg firm of Waisman Ross architects from May to September 1957.
-Finding the environment at Waisman Ross to not offer the freedom he desired, Stechesen then moved to the offices of Libling Michener (at 138 Portage Avenue East) and stayed here until the summer of 1959.
-At this point Stechesen set out on an architectural study trip across Europe accompanied by his former university peer Jeff Barge.
+Following his graduation, Stechesen worked for the Winnipeg firm of Waisman Ross architects from May to September, 1957.
+Finding the environment at Waisman Ross lacking the freedom he desired, Stechesen then moved to Libling Michener (at 138 Portage Avenue East) and stayed there until the summer of 1959.
+At that point, Stechesen set out on an architectural study trip across Europe accompanied by his former university peer Jeff Barge.
 The enthusiasm that Libling Michener felt in regard to Stechesen is evident in their recommendation of him to the Manitoba Association of Architects (MAA): “We have found Mr. Stechesen … to be a capable and conscientious employee with excellent architectural design qualifications.”
 Given this record, it is unsurprising that upon his return to Winnipeg, Stechesen was rehired by Libling Michener.

 During the 1960s, Libling Michener experimented with numerous forms and styles within a broad range of building types.
 Particular attention was paid to public housing and to the thoughtful design of modest single-family residences; many awards were won in the process.
-Although the larger firm was collectively responsible for the designs, Stechesen claims responsibility for the design of some of their Massey Award winners – namely the Grosvenor House apartments, St. Paul’s High School, St. John Brebeuf Church, Village West and Southwood Village Townhouses, and the Manitoba Teacher’s Society Building on Portage.
-Another building also credited to Stechesen is the Public Safety Building, a structure which has always provoked controversy among both its admirers and detractors.
-In the midst of this success and busy effort, Stechesen nevertheless found time to pursue graduate study in London, in 1965.
+Although the larger firm was collectively responsible for the designs, Stechesen claims responsibility for the design of some of their Massey Award winners, namely the Grosvenor House apartments, St. Paul’s High School, St. John Brebeuf Church, Village West and Southwood Village Townhouses, and the Manitoba Teacher’s Society Building on Portage Avenue.
+Another building also credited to Stechesen is the Public Safety Building, a structure that has always provoked controversy among both its admirers and detractors.
+In the midst of this success and busy effort, Stechesen found time to pursue graduate study in London, in 1965.